StadGent/fractal_styleguide_gent-base-archive/docs/07-javascript.md

 DOM element.

 #### Hamburger-menu.bindings.js
-Binds the functionality to a DOM element inside the styleguide.
+Binds the functionality to a DOM element and the window.onload event inside the styleguide.

 #### Styleguide implementation
 [Hamburger-menu molecule](../../components/detail/hamburger-menu)